jameszah/ESP32-CAM-Video-Recorder-junior/experimental/README.md

 This folder contains experimental stuff

-Buy me a coffee?  https://www.buymeacoffee.com/jameszah
+Buy me a Double Mochaccino half caf, non fat, with extra cream on the side? https://ko-fi.com/jameszah

 The folder 07x_FTP is a the version 7 discussed in the main readme, but it adds an ftp server host.